CreateYourAccount-username/superpy/README.md

 Before you start, ***make sure you are working from directory 'superpy'.***

-There are 4 different commands that you can use.
+There are 5 different commands that you can use.
+- advance-time
 - buy
 - sell
-- advance-time
 - report
+- export

 This is also reflected by using the command <code>python main.py -h</code>